rebecavalverde/help-docs/docs/en/editor/tempoChanges.md

 | Ritardando  | **Measure** | ![Ritardando](https://prod.flat-cdn.com/img/icons/editorActions/ritardando.svg){:.tb} |
 {:.feat}

+**Note**: At this time Accelerando and Ritardando are not interpreted by our playback (you will have the notation written on your score/tab, but not the corresponding sound).
+To learn more about our playback interpretation, [check out the dedicated audio playback help page](/help/en/music-notation-software/playback.html).

 ## What is an accelerando?

 An accelerando is a gradual tempo increase.